 One of the major consequences of failing to pay child support on time and in full as ordered is that you run the risk of suffering consequences associated with your actions.
 One of those consequences is having your driver’s license suspended.
 This is a major inconvenience for you and your family alike.
 Once you begin to repay the child support you owe, the next logical question would be: how do you get your license reinstated?

 It is frustrating to not be able to drive a vehicle.
 Getting behind the wheel when you are not legally able to do so means that you are risking further punishment by the courts in ways that will almost certainly be more severe than losing your driver’s license the first time.
-However, child support delinquency has become such a significant problem for Texas families that the state legislature felt like they needed to do something to up to ante as far as potential consequences of not paying your child support were concerned.
+However, child support delinquency has become such a significant problem for Texas families that the state legislature felt like they needed to do something to up the ante as far as potential consequences of not paying your child support were concerned.
 This is where we get the ability to lose your driver’s license.
-It is intended to “sting” and be like a splinter in your big toe- every time you try to do anything, you are going to notice not having your driver’s license.
+It is intended to “sting” and be like a splinter in your big toe, every time you try to do anything, you are going to notice not having your driver’s license.

 Wage Withholding Orders: Automatic Child Support Payment Processing